webplatform/docs/tutorials/css-regions/index.md

 document, it is implemented entirely as CSS, and does not affect the underlying content of DOM elements.
 In the example above, the [[dom/properties/innerdom/innerHTML|'''innerHTML''']] of the first
-'''div''' is still the 'Region #1' placeholder text.
+'''div''' is still the ''Region #1'' placeholder text.

 Regions may be positioned arbitrarily around the screen, but content flows through regions strictly according to the order in which they